How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 When the first time impression ratio is combined with “Cost per Purchase” selected in the same report, you can determine if the ad set has enough of a buffer to vertically scale.
 Let me draw an extreme example.
 If you target an interest of 10000 people on a $5 daily budget then you vertically scale to $100 per day, its frequency will shoot through the roof.
 There’s quickly going to be a single-digit percentage of people who see the ad for the first time as more than 90% of people in the ad set have been exposed to an ad.

-If an ad set gets under a 30% first time impression ratio and performance drops below your goal, vertically scaling can no longer be done.
+When an ad set gets under a 30% first time impression ratio and performance drops below your goal, vertically scaling can no longer be done.
 Drop the budget.
 It is time to scale horizontally.

 Practical Steps to Find New Profitable Audiences